Getting Started with Sphinx, MySQL and SphinxConnector.NET

 - sql_port: The port of the MySQL server

 The index has been created and can now be accessed from SphinxConnector.NET.
-Now start the Sphinx search deamon by typing searchd and hitting enter.
+Now start the Sphinx search daemon by typing searchd and hitting enter.
 Note that in a production environement you'll usually want to run Sphinx as a service.

 Start Visual Studio and create a new Console Application named SphinxConnectorDemo.
-Add a reference to Gronewold.SphinxConnector.dll to your project.
+Either add SphinxConnector.NET via NuGet to your project or manually add a reference to SphinxConnector.dll and Common.Logging.dll to your project.
 Put the following code in the Main method of the Program.cs file:

 You also need to add the following using directive:

-using Gronewold.SphinxConnector;
+using SphinxConnector.NativeApi;

-If you hit F5 to start our little demo, you should see the console window outputting
+If you hit F5 to start our little demo, you should see the console window outputting the following lines:

 In a real world application you wouldn't of course just output the document ids, but rather use them to fetch the real documents from the database.
+We could also declare string attributes for the title and description fields to have Sphinx store their contents in the index.
+This way we can retrieve them directly from Sphinx and avoid hitting the database alltogether.

-Filtering Documents Based On Attribute Values
+Filtering Documents Based on Attribute Values

 In many cases we don't just want to perform a full-text search, but rather filter our results based on other criteria.
 In our example video rental store, we might want to search only for films within a certain price range or only films with a certain actor.
 If you look at the configuration for our index, you'll see that we added quite a few attributes to the index, including the rental rate and the actors.
 We'll now setup filters based on these two attributes.